-There’s no denying that the house-buying process is an emotional one that can take you on a long path, sometimes with many twists and turns.
-So it’s no surprise that many first time buyers say buying a home is stressful - with many suffering from what’s known as ‘first time home buyer anxiety’.
-But aside from all the paperwork, what makes buying your first home so stressful?
+There’s no denying that the house-buying process can be an emotional one - sometimes with many twists and turns.
+So it’s no surprise that many first time buyers say buying a home is stressful.

-According to our National Mortgage Index from November 2018, the average first time buyer age is now 31.
-Think about what else could potentially be happening in your life at that age.
+The average first time buyer age is 31.
+Just think about what else could be happening in your life around that time.
 You might be focusing on your relationship, considering marriage or starting a family.
-You might also be concentrating on your career, trying to steer it in the right direction whilst you’re in your prime.
-These are all other major life events to be considering at the same time as buying a house which adds to the stress that you could be feeling.
-It’s therefore no surprise that first time home buyer anxiety is a real thing, as this can put a huge strain on even the healthiest of relationships.
+You might also be concentrating on your career, trying to steer it in the right direction.

-Our top tips for dealing with first time home buyer anxiety
+Top tips to ease first time buyer anxiety

-- Lean on your friends and family for support - they’re likely to have gone through this themselves and might be able to offer some words of wisdom to put your mind at rest.
+- Ask your friends and family for support - they’re likely to have gone through this themselves and might be able to offer some words of wisdom to put your mind at rest.

 - Don’t try to guess what might happen - wait and see what actually happens and then deal with the facts once you have them.

 - Take a break - do something non-house related to give your head a rest from all the house talk.
-Read a book, watch a film, cook a new recipe, go for a walk etc.
+Read a book, watch a film, go for a walk etc.

-- Speak to your mortgage broker - they will be more than happy to answer your questions or even just give you an update on where your application is at.
+- Speak to your mortgage adviser - they’ll be more than happy to answer your questions or even just give you an update on where your application is at.